Nonviolent civil resistance &

-Please watch the video, read the article, download and print out the 2 pdfs, check out the Indivisible group and check back for more to be added or contact me with what needs be a part of this for people to learn from and use in our efforts to achieve a better world.
+Please watch the video, read the article, read the 2 things by Martin Luther King, check out the groups, links, downloadable pages, wallet cards and more and check back for more to be added or contact me with what needs be a part of this for people to learn from and use in our efforts to achieve a better world.

 VIDEO: The success of nonviolent civil resistance: Erica Chenoweth at TEDxBoulder

 ARTICLE: How to Topple a Dictator